keycloak/keycloak/examples/providers/user-storage-jpa/README.md

 Add the provider, save it, then any new user you create will be stored and in the custom store you implemented.
 You can modify the example and hot deploy it using the above maven command again.

 This example uses the built in in-memory datasource that comes with keycloak: ExampleDS.
+NOTE!!!
+You'll have to change this to be an xa datasource for this to work.